 Westerby has said it provided quarterly Product Sales Data reports to the regulator, and that the regulator never expressed any concerns about it accepting business from Abana.
-I've seen no evidence to suggest that at the time Westerby accepted Mrs M's application from Abana, a factor in its decision to do so was that it had been reporting the previous business it had been doing with Abana to the regulator, and that the regulator hadn't raised any concerns with it about this business.
+I've seen no evidence to suggest that at the time Westerby accepted Mr C's application from Abana, a factor in its decision to do so was that it had been reporting the previous business it had been doing with Abana to the regulator, and that the regulator hadn't raised any concerns with it about this business.
 In any event, I'm of the view that this is irrelevant, because if Westerby had acted in compliance with its regulatory obligations, it wouldn't have accepted business from Abana at all and Abana would therefore not have featured in its reporting to the regulator.

 Westerby has previously said that it's able to accept applications from non-regulated introducers.
-But there seems to be no basis on which Mrs M's application could, or would, have proceeded on the understanding Abana was an unregulated introducer.
+But there seems to be no basis on which Mr C's application could, or would, have proceeded on the understanding Abana was an unregulated introducer.
 Westerby seems to have understood from the outset that Abana wasn't simply an introducer of investments to its customers.
 It was carrying on the regulated activities of advising and arranging.
 It seems that in any event, Westerby had a policy not to accept introductions from unregulated businesses.
 So, in the circumstances, I don't think it's fair and reasonable to make any findings based on the fact that Westerby was able to accept introductions from unregulated businesses, as that was not the circumstances involved in this case.

 I appreciate that there's an argument that if it had been identified that Abana didn't have the required "top-up" permissions, Abana might have applied for, and been granted, the relevant "top-up" permissions.
 However, I find no merit in this line of argument.
 I'm required to consider what's fair and reasonable in all the circumstances of this case.
 And in this case, Westerby accepted business from a firm which didn't have the required permissions to be carrying on the business that it did.
-And, Westerby failed to identify this fact prior to accepting Mrs M's application.
+And, Westerby failed to identify this fact prior to accepting Mr C's application.
 So, this is what I need to consider here - not a possible situation that could have happened.

-Westerby has submitted that where complaints have been received by this Service against both Abana and Westerby, that we should decide the complaint against Abana before, or at the same time as, the complaint against Westerby.
-Later in this decision, I've addressed the question of whether it's fair to ask Westerby to pay Mrs M compensation in the circumstances of this complaint.
-But, before doing so, and just in case there's been a misunderstanding, I want to clarify that Mrs M previously made a complaint about Abana to us, but that case was subsequently closed after Abana had ceased trading.
-And we hadn't issued an opinion or view on the merits of that complaint before then.
+Westerby has submitted that where complaints have been received by this service against both Abana and Westerby, that we should decide the complaint against Abana before, or at the same time as, the complaint against Westerby.
+Later in this decision, I've addressed the question of whether it's fair to ask Westerby to pay Mr C compensation in the circumstances of this complaint.
+But, before going on to address that issue in detail below, and just in case there's been a misunderstanding, I wanted to clarify that Mr C previously made a complaint about Abana to us, but that case was subsequently closed after Abana had ceased trading.
+And our records show that a decision hadn't been issued on the complaint by an Ombudsman before the case was closed.